BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 ls -ld <directory>
 ```

-Using this command will let me check the permissions for a single directory.
+Using this command will let me check the permissions for a specified directory.

 ![Permissions of a Directory](images/image15.png)